MLegkovskis/relativity-devops-lab/README.md

 ### Why This Project Matters

 The code stays constant while the orchestration changes.
-By diffing the Compose and Kubernetes directories you can see exactly what extra plumbing Kubernetes expects—namespaces, services, ingress, middleware, rollouts—without changing a single line of application logic.
+By diffing the Compose and Kubernetes directories you can see exactly what extra plumbing Kubernetes expects—namespaces, services, NodePorts, rollouts—without changing a single line of application logic.
 That tangible comparison makes it an effective jump-off point for learning containers, microservices, and modern platform engineering.

 Enjoy the journey!